Tech Buying Guides

 For earbuds specifically, connection stability and microphone quality vary between individual units.
 When buying second-hand earbuds from CampusPlug or any campus seller, test a voice call in both ears before paying.
 A sixty-second test saves a frustrating week of discovering the microphone does not work on your network.

-The ₦10,000–₦15,000 range opens up more consistent quality and specific features worth paying for: better microphones for voice notes and calls, stronger passive noise isolation for studying in noisy hostels, and longer battery life.
-This is the range where the gap between brands becomes most meaningful.
+Paying a little more should buy more consistent quality: better microphones for voice notes and calls, stronger passive noise isolation for studying in noisy hostels, and longer battery life.
+This is where the gap between brands becomes more meaningful, but only if the seller can prove the model and warranty.

 Wired earphones remain the most reliable option for guaranteed call quality and zero battery dependency.
 For students whose phone is often below 20% battery and cannot spare charge for wireless earbuds, a good wired option is a practical secondary choice to carry alongside wireless buds.